- ORDER: Passeriformes

 - Long-term data collected by participants of Project FeederWatch have shown that Varied Thrush populations go up and down on a 2-year cycle.

 - The oldest Varied Thrush on record was a male, and at least 4 years, 9 months old when he was recaptured and rereleased during banding operations in California in 1982.
-He had been banded in the same state in 1978.
+He was originally banded in the same state in 1978.